-When Trevor (Holden William Hagelberger) opens his mouth and belts out the first song “Do You Know/On With the Show,” the audience realizes they will enjoy this production, no matter what the storyline is.
+When Holden William Hagelberger begins to sing in Trevor the Musical and belts out the first song “Do You Know/On With the Show,” the audience realizes they will enjoy this production, no matter what the storyline is.
 The fantastic voice and natural acting talents of young Hagelberger are on display throughout this two-act play, set in fictional Lakeview Junior High School in 1981.

-Trevor loves music, the theater, and struggles with his sexual identity.
+Trevor loves music and the theater and struggles with his sexual identity.
 He is an obsessed admirer of Diana Ross (Yasmeen Sulieman), mimicking her persona when she appears on stage to sing some of her hit songs.
 Ross’s posters adorn Trevor’s bedroom, and just the thought of her provides support when he needs it the most.

 Trevor is the typical teenage boy; young, impressionable, naïve, and sensitive as we all once were.
 His quirky mannerisms cannot be labeled, which leads his classmates to mock him for being “girly.”
 As the audience, we love his peculiar quirks.
 Most of all, we love to hear Hagelberger sing and watch him perform.